Jordans Picture House

-(ii) There shall be an Annual General Meeting of the Society normally in May each year at which the Officers shall be elected and they shall serve normally for a term of two years.
-Officers may stand for re-election but for no more than a total of six consecutive years.
+(ii) There shall be an Annual General Meeting of the Society normally in May each year at which the Officers shall be elected and they shall serve normally for a term of three years.
+Officers may stand for re-election but for no more than a total of nine consecutive years.
 If necessary, Officers may also be co-opted by the Committee at any time and shall then be subject to confirmation at the next AGM.

 (iii) There shall be a minimum of four committee meetings per year and the quorum for these meetings shall be three Officers.
 In the event of a tied vote on any matter the Chairman shall have the casting vote.

 (iv) The quorum for an Annual General Meeting shall be twenty Members (including Officers).

 (i) The Society shall operate a Business bank account with at least two registered signatories and with online payment facilities.

 (ii) The Society shall aim to cover its costs and to maintain sufficient reserves for future expenses and/or investment but shall not be a commercial profit-making concern.
 Any balance at the end of an accounting year shall normally be carried forward but subject to vote at an AGM donations may be made to good cause(s) of the Society’s choice.

 (iii) No person may receive remuneration either directly or indirectly for their services or for anything other than legitimate expenses incurred in work for the Society.
 Such expenses shall be claimed in writing and shall be approved by an Officer prior to payment.

 (iv) Accounts shall be prepared annually and shall be approved at an AGM.